oliver-coates/OakAsh-ThornWiki/Oak Ash and Thorn Knowledgebase/Core Wiki/Geography, Geopolitics & History/History/A Brief Timeline of World History.md

 ##### Early Agriculture
 The discovery of agriculture in Mesopotamia brought a change in human society.

-For the first time in known history, static groups of humans could grow meagre crops and begin to develop the first traces of civilisation.
+For the first time in known history, static groups of humans could grow meagre crops and began to develop the first small civilisations.
 Once these small villages and towns learned to trap, feed and eventually domesticate animals for farming, they offered up much of their meat in an attempt to satiate the winged beasts which had terrorised them.
 ##### Dragon Lords
-This, as Darwin proposed, kick-started an evolutionary arms race among dragons.
+This, as Darwin proposes, kick-started an evolutionary arms race among dragons.
 Lording over, and providing protection to, human tribes provided a far greater and more stable source of calories for Dragons.
 The ensuing competition amongst Dragons necessitated ever increasing strength, size and intelligence.

 According to the 'evolutionists' - Darwin and his Ilk - It was across this early civilisation period that what we call today as 'Greater Dragons' emerged, adapted for combat and governance from the ancient equivalent of today's 'Lesser Dragons', which are adapted for hunting.